-The lovely Queen Anne mansion was built as Captain George Flavel's retirement home in 1886, a Columbia River bar pilot and prominent Astoria citizen.
-Flavel House has been restored and furnished to reflect life in the Victorian era, when Captain Flavel and his family lived in the stately structure.
+The lovely Queen Anne mansion was built as a retirement home in 1886 for Captain George Flavel, a Columbia River bar pilot, and prominent Astoria citizen.
+Flavel House has been restored and furnished to reflect life in the Victorian era when Captain Flavel and his family lived in the stately structure.

 Many movies and television shows have and continue to be filmed in the state of Oregon.
-Prominent among these are The Goonies (1985), Kindergarten Cop (1990), and Free Willy (1993).
-The Oregon Film Museum offers exhibits include movie props as well as information about what is involved in preparing for and filming a movie.
-The building itself is an artifact; the old historic jail was in fact the jailhouse featuring in the opening scenes of The Goonies.
+Prominent among these are "The Goonies" (1985), "Kindergarten Cop" (1990), and "Free Willy" (1993).
+The Oregon Film Museum offers exhibits include movie props as well as information about what is involved in prepping and filming a movie.
+The building itself is an artifact; the old historic jail was the set featured in the opening scenes of "The Goonies."

-Heritage Museum of the Clatsop County Historical SocietyAstoria's old City Hall building is now the home of the Heritage Museum of the Clatsop County Historical Society.
+Astoria's old City Hall building is now the home of the Heritage Museum of the Clatsop County Historical Society.
 Exhibits feature the native Clatsop people as well as Astoria's maritime and fishing heritage.
-Upstairs you'll find the "Vice and Virtue in Clatsop County: 1890 to Prohibition", a set of exhibits focusing on a particularly wild and colorful era in local history.Continue to 9 of 9 below.
+Upstairs you'll find "Vice and Virtue in Clatsop County: 1890 to Prohibition," a set of exhibits focusing on a particularly wild and colorful era in local history.